Skip to main content

 Add the bundle to the frontend folder

-1. Navigate to the frontend directory in the Langflow project to add your bundle's icon.
+1. Navigate to the frontend directory in the Langflow repository to add your bundle's icon.
 The path for your new component icon is src > frontend > src > icons > DarthVader You can view the icons folder in the Langflow repository.
 To add your icon, create three files inside the icons/darth_vader folder.

 2. In the icons/darth_vader folder, add the raw SVG file of your icon, such as darth_vader-icon.svg.